-ANZ New Zealand conducts an insurance business through OnePath Insurance Holdings (NZ) Limited and its subsidiaries ("OnePath Insurance"), the assets, liabilities and operations of which are fully consolidated into ANZ New Zealand.
-OnePath Insurance provides risk transfer and investment contract life insurance products.
+ANZ New Zealand conducts an insurance business through its subsidiaries OnePath Life (NZ) Limited and its subsidiary OnePath Insurance Services (NZ) Limited (together "OnePath Insurance"), the assets, liabilities and operations of which are fully consolidated into ANZ New Zealand.
+OnePath Insurance provides a range of risk transfer insurance products, including life, lump sum trauma/disablement, income protection and medical cover.
 In addition, other entities within ANZ New Zealand market and distribute a range of insurance products which are underwritten by OnePath Insurance, or by third party insurance companies.

-The aggregate insurance business conducted by OnePath Insurance comprises assets totalling \$564 million (30/09/2011: \$438 million), which is 0.4% (30/09/2011: 0.3%) of the total consolidated assets of ANZ New Zealand.
+The aggregate insurance business conducted by OnePath Insurance comprises assets totalling \$779 million (30/09/2012: \$766 million), which is 0.6% (30/09/2012: 0.6%) of the total consolidated assets of ANZ New Zealand.